 It was a good point.
 Through grit and determination an officer can get on the rails of a desired career path.
 But along the way, other forces are going to have input on where that path goes.
 “Needs of the Army” always comes first, and those needs can change on a dime.

 I thought that a better analogy would be the “Twitch Plays” phenomenon.
 Twitch is a streaming service popular among gamers who broadcast their gaming activities.
 One of the chief draws is the chat room option which allows viewers to interact with the streamer while he’s playing the game.
-As a stunt, people have experiments in collaborative gaming through a Twitch stream and the chat room, where each person can input a command to control the game.
+As a stunt, people have experimented in collaborative gaming through a Twitch stream and the chat room, where each person can input a command to control the game.

 When thousands of people try to control a game at the same time, progress can be extremely difficult.